A Particle Method for Solving Fredholm Equations of the First Kind: Fredholm equations and EMS

 \end{description}

 Assumption \ref{a:g} is common in the literature on Fredholm integral equations as continuity of $g$ rules out degenerate integral equations which require special treatment \citep[Chapter 5]{kress2014linear}.
 The boundedness condition on $g$ ensures the existence of a minimizer of~\eqref{eq:minimization} \citep[Theorem 1]{multhei1992iterative}.
-Assumption \ref{a:k} on $T$ is mild and is satisfied by most commonly used kernels for density estimation \citep{silverman1986density}.
-The EMS map describes one iteration of this algorithm, for a probability density $f$, It is the composition of linear smoothing by the kernel $K$ defined in~\ref{a:k} and the non-linear map corresponding to the EM iteration $\emmap$,
+Assumption \ref{a:k} on $T$ is mild and is satisfied by most commonly used kernels for density estimation \citep{silverman1986density} and implies that $K(v, \cdot)$ is a density over $\X$ for any fixed $v$.
+We can draw samples from $K(v, \cdot)$, e.g. by rejection sampling whenever $T$ is proportional to a density from which sampling is feasible.